twhui/LiteFlowNet/README.md

 # LiteFlowNet2
 <strong>NEW!
 Our extended work (LiteFlowNet2) is now available at https://github.com/twhui/LiteFlowNet2</strong>.

 # License and Citation
-All code and other materials (including but not limited to the paper, figures, and tables) are provided for research purposes only and without any warranty.
-Any commercial use requires our consent.
-When using any parts of the code package or the paper (<i>LiteFlowNet: A Lightweight Convolutional Neural Network for Optical Flow Estimation</i>) in your work, please cite the following paper:
+This software and associated documentation files (the "Software"), and the research paper (<i>LiteFlowNet: A Lightweight Convolutional Neural Network for Optical Flow Estimation</i>) including but not limited to the figures, and tables (the "Paper") are provided for research purposes only and without any warranty.
+Any commercial use requires my consent.
+When using any parts of the Software or the Paper in your work, please cite the following paper:

 <pre><code>@InProceedings{hui18liteflownet,
- author = {Tak-Wai Hui and Xiaoou Tang and Chen Change Loy}, title = {LiteFlowNet: A Lightweight Convolutional Neural Network for Optical Flow Estimation}, booktitle  = {Proceedings of IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2018}, url = {http://mmlab.ie.cuhk.edu.hk/projects/LiteFlowNet/} }</code></pre>
+ author = {Tak-Wai Hui and Xiaoou Tang and Chen Change Loy}, title = {LiteFlowNet: A Lightweight Convolutional Neural Network for Optical Flow Estimation}, booktitle  = {Proceedings of IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2018}, pages = {8981--8989}, url = {http://mmlab.ie.cuhk.edu.hk/projects/LiteFlowNet/} }</code></pre>